-2470 2471 A mechanism that limits the behavior and/or state of policy subjects to comply with a policy decision.
+A mechanism that limits the behavior and/or state of policy subjects to comply with a policy decision.

 A policy enforcement implies the use of some mechanism to ensure compliance with a policy decision.
 The range of mechanisms is completely dependent on the kinds of atomic policy constraints that the policy framework may support.
-As noted above, the two primary styles of constraint - permission and obligation -lead to different styles of enforcement.
+As noted above, the two primary styles of cor nation - lead to different styles of enforcement.